sebawita/tutorial-ng-add-nativescript/readme.md

 ### Local Builds

-The NativeScript CLI performs a full Android/iOS build on your computer, and then deploys app the app to a simulator or a connected device.
+The NativeScript CLI performs a full Android/iOS build on your computer, and then deploys the app to a simulator or a connected device.

 This requires you to set up the **Android SDK** and/or **XCode**.
 Here are the [full setup instructions](https://docs.nativescript.org/angular/start/quick-setup#full-setup).